priyadarshy/resume/README.md

 <a id="researchwork"></a>
 ## Research & Work Experience

+##### Sunsama
+_Co-Founder - San Mateo, CA & Portland, OR_
+_October 2013 to November 2015_

++ Built initial team of 5 engineers.
++ Built initial prototypes in Meteor and Python.
++ Raised Angel funding.
++ Performed outbound sales and customer conversations.
++ Used Python/Flask/NLTK to build an e-mail "AI" that automatically handled requests like "find a time for Joe and I to meet next week".
++ Built the "scheduling engine" algorithms which takes an arbitrary number of users, calendars, preferences and returns good times to meet while accounting for travel times and location.

 ##### LUMOBody Tech
 _DSP and User Interaction Engineer - Palo Alto, Ca_
 _October 2011 to July 2013_

 + Wrote DSP algorithms for gait analysis and activity recognition.
 (Pedometry, calories, distance, impact).
 + Wrote machine learning algorithm to estimate user height from accelerometer signals.
 + Helped transition algorithms from Hidden Markov Models to a DSP approach to reduce computational load on-board.
++ Coordinated clinical research with Stanford university to test algorithms I developed.
++ Performed hardware testing pre-production, during production runs and post-production.

 ##### Virginia Image and Video Analysis
 _Student Researcher at the University of Virginia_